Attributes-PHP/wp-fastendpoints/docs/docs/advanced-user-guide/request-life-cycle.md

 implement the `onRequest` function.

 Remember that a middleware can implement `onRequest` and/or `onResponse` functions.
-The first one, runs before the main endpoint handler and the later one should run after the main endpoint handler.
+The first one, runs before the main endpoint handler and the later one runs after the main endpoint handler.

 !!! warning
     Please bear in mind that if either a [WP_Error](https://developer.wordpress.org/reference/classes/wp_error/) or